Aeroluna/LunaCoopMod/README.md

   - Increased bonus health regen for Aberrations from 3 to 6.
   - New effect: Incubate Banelings and Incubate Scourge spawn twice as many units.

-Fun fact: Due to an oversight, the Corruptor bonus health regen is applied twice, effectively increasing their health regen by 6.
+Fun fact: due to an oversight, the Corruptor bonus health regen is applied twice, effectively increasing their health regen by 6.
 The Aberration's health regen has been increased to match.
 Additionally increased the amount of Banelings and Scourge because it's otherwise difficult to spare the vespene to pay for those normally.

 - Reworked Bile Launchers.
   - Can now target enemies automatically.